What Is Decimal For 1 8

 • Cooking and Baking: Recipes often call for fractional measurements like 1/8 of a cup or teaspoon.
 Converting this to a decimal (0.125) can be easier to measure using digital scales or measuring devices that display decimals.

-• Construction and Carpentry: In these fields, precision is paramount.
+• Construction and Carpentry: In these fields, precision is essential.
 Measurements are frequently expressed in fractions of an inch.
 Converting 1/8 inch to 0.125 inches allows for more accurate readings and calculations, especially when using digital calipers or measuring tapes.

 • Engineering and Manufacturing: Similar to construction, engineering requires precise measurements.
 Converting fractions to decimals simplifies calculations and ensures accuracy in design and production processes.